ExaWorks/psij-python/docs/user_guide.rst

     the former state is a final state, since threading can interfere with the perceived ordering of events and there is generally no thread-universal timeline without enforcement of critical sections by user code.
-In order to get a consistent timeline of state changes, callbacks should be used.
+In order to get a consistent ordering of state changes, `callbacks <#status-callbacks>`_ should be used.

 .. note::
-    A :attr:`~psij.JobState.COMPLETED` state requires the job to have completed successfully (i.e., with a zero exit code).
-A :attr:`~psij.JobState.FAILED` state can be reached either when the job returns a non-zero exit code or when the LRM encounters a problem either internally or with the job.
+    A :attr:`.JobState.COMPLETED` state requires the job to have completed successfully (i.e., with a zero exit code).
+A :attr:`.JobState.FAILED` state can be reached either when the job returns a non-zero exit code or when the LRM encounters a problem either internally or with the job.
 To distinguish between the two possibilities, the